-What’s successful in the Executive MBA is the chance to think about the experiences that they’ve had – a structured way to process and share these experiences.
-And to work with their colleagues to find the opportunities that lie in difference.
-Thus we provide them with the academic framework to organise these experiences for subsequent implementation.
+A part of the Executive MBA which is particularly successful is the chance for students to think about the experiences that they’ve had in a structured way, to process and share these experiences.
+They are also able to work with their colleagues to find opportunities that lie in difference.
+Thus we provide our Executive MBA students with the academic framework to organise these experiences for subsequent implementation.

 Putting Theory Back Into Practice

 While most EMBAs will have worked abroad, says Professor Phillips, not many have worked in all three of these major economies.
 Nor can they compare and contrast the different ways of thinking about – and doing – business that exist between the U.S., China and Europe.